-We had wanted to visit the covered food market.
-All we managed to see from driving was a castle area, which did look rather nice.
+We had wanted to visit the covered food market but all we managed to see from driving seat was a castle area – but it did look rather nice.

 We’re not sure what to think of Genoa.
-We’d read several reports of robberies from vans overnight.
+We’d read several reports of robberies from campervans overnight.
 So we opted for a quick daytime tour.
-Fortunately finding a parking space close to the waterfront, in a relatively safe looking location.
+Fortunately we found a parking space close to the waterfront in a relatively safe looking location

 Walking straight into a maize of tiny streets, these alleyways meandered into a mass of medieval architecture.